-If you like Standup Paddling as much as I do, you might be al little bit unhappy on “Cora Cora”.
-Only a narrow strip is open for paddlers: “There are nasty currents, which quickly drift you out to the open ocean”.
+But: If you like Standup Paddling as much as I do, you might be al little bit unhappy at “Cora Cora”.
+Only a narrow strip is open for paddlers: “There are nasty currents, which quickly take you to the open ocean”.
 Circumnavigation of the island?
 Sorry, out of the question.
-But there is still a catamaran and glass-bottom kayaks and surfboards on offer.
+But well, there is still a catamaran and glass-bottom kayaks and surfboards on offer.

 „Ginger Moon“: My Streetfood Nirwana

-Ginger Moon is my favourite restaurant.
-Because the women working there conjure up the best from the kitchens of Thailand, Bali, South Korea, Malaysia and Singapore.
+Ginger Moon was my favourite restaurant.
+The female chefs there prepare the best from the kitchens of Thailand, Bali, South Korea, Malaysia and Singapore.
 Labb Tuba, Kao Pao Pla made of reef fish with chilli and Thai basil, Tom Yum Goong, Laksa, Cumi Cumi Bakar or Crispy Pork Samgyeopsal tasted just great.

-Pizza fans are driven to the “Acquapazza”, where pizzas come out of the special oven specially imported from Rome.
+Pizza fans flock to the “Acquapazza”, where pizzas come out of an oven specially imported from Rome.
 The team was trained for several days by a pizza maker from Naples, the waitress tells me.

 Good morning!
 Curries, Roshi, Mas Huni

 Talking about food.
-Beside the popular breakfast buffet classics croissant, fried egg, scrambled egg and baked beans with bacon, the classic Maldivian breakfast leads a culinary shadowy existence at “Tazäa”.
+Beside the popular breakfast buffet classics like croissant, fried egg, scrambled eggs and baked beans with bacon, the typical Maldivian breakfast leads a culinary shadowy existence at “Tazäa”.

-All variations of Mas Huni (made from fresh tuna, onions, chilli and grated coconut), eaten with your fingers using roshi flatbread, taste wonderful.
-And the spicy fish curries from the red cast-iron pots make for a wholesome start to the day.
+Although: Variations of Mas Huni (made from fresh tuna, onions, chilli and grated coconut), eaten with your fingers using roshi flatbread, taste wonderful.
+And the spicy fish curries from vibrantly red cast-iron pots make for a wholesome start to the day.

 Speaking of wholesome: “Cora Cora Maldives” saves a good 400,000 plastic bottles a year by desalinating seawater, mineralising it and filling it into glass bottles.
 Unfortunately, it also flows into the pools.
-In my view, seawater would do just as well.
+In my opinion, seawater would do just as well for swimming.

 Qing china, amphorae, buddhist cleansing basins

-The exciting thing about “Cora Cora” is that it is not a purely tourist bubble.
+The exciting thing about “Cora Cora” is that it’s not purely a tourist bubble.
 The island’s own museum, The Dutch Onion, and the associated heritage site have been given a lot of space and resources.
 Wifag shows me around.

-He explains that the name of the museum derives from special onion bottles from the 18th century that were excavated on the island.
+He explains that the name of the museum derives from special onion bottles dating back to the 18th century that were excavated on the island.
 The museum and archives house several hundred exhibits, including 17th century Chinese Qing porcelain found in the excavated amphorae, and a Byzantine oil lamp.

-On the heritage site, in addition to the foundations of a mosque, one can see two vevu basins for ritual ablutions dating from the Buddhist era, which were only uncovered in 2011 and 2019 respectively after clearing.
+On the heritage site, in addition to the foundations of a mosque, two vevu basins for ritual ablutions dating from the Buddhist era can be seen, which were only uncovered in 2011 and 2019 respectively after clearing.
 Evidence that Raa Maamigili was inhabited for many centuries until, for unknown reasons, it fell into a 200-year-long snow-white sleep.

 Kandholhudhoo aka Tsunami Island

 A good 20 minutes boat ride from Raa Maamigili lies a ghost island that was abruptly abandoned by all 3,600 inhabitants in 2004.
-The island is densely built up to the sea, which even at normal high tide ends only a hand’s breadth below the wall surrounding the entire island.
-This was its undoing on 26 December 2004.
-Two tsunami waves completely devastated it.
+The island is densely built up to the sea, which even at normal high tide ends only a hand’s length below the wall surrounding the entire island.
+This was its undoing on December 26th 2004.
+Two tsunami waves completely destroyed it.

 “Tsunami Island” is officially called Kandholhudhoo and has – which is as rare as it is inconvenient – no house reef.
-Fortunately, the 1,500 children and 2,000 adults were able to reach safety in the newly built four-storey school before the “only” 2.20 metre high waves swept everything into the open ocean.
-Two old women fell victim to the raging tide.
+Fortunately, the 1,500 children and 2,000 adults were able to reach the newly built four-storey school just in time before the “only” 2.20 metre high waves swept everything into the open ocean.
+Two older women fell victim to the raging tide.

-Until the tsunami, the almost treeless Kandholhudhoo was characterised by simple brick houses with tin roofs that brooded in the heat.
-Now, aggressive mosquitoes, plastic waste, dense greenery, mud and creepers have taken over up to the upper floors of the school and the hospital.
+Until the tsunami, the almost treeless Kandholhudhoo was characterised by simple brick houses with tin roofs that headed up in the heat.
+Now, aggressive mosquitoes, plastic waste, dense greenery, mud and creepers have taken over even the upper floors of the school and the hospital.

 Take a 360-degree look around my Lagoon Villa

-Unfortunately, the snorkeling equipment must be returned the day before departure.
-If the Seaplane only leaves in the evening, a whole snorkeling day is lost.
-So at least pack your own diving mask and snorkels.
-And all my four attempts to have the buggy pick me up on time instead of shuffling through the midday heat failed.
-But these are only petitessen, God knows.
+Two little downsides we found: The snorkeling equipment has to be returned the day before departure.
+Which measn, that if the Seaplane only leaves in the evening, a whole snorkeling day is lost.
+If you can, pack your own diving mask and snorkels and enjoy the glorious underwater world till you have to take off.
+And my four attempts to have the buggy pick me up on time instead of shuffling through the midday heat failed.
+But hey, in paradise, that´s peanuts.